Andy Warhol's Bad: Reception

 Gary Arnold of The Washington Post wrote, "Johnson seems to have more technical polish than Warhol or Paul Morrissey, but the surprisingly crisp, professional cinematography on 'Bad' doesn't improve a rotten sensibility."
+Morrissey, by contrast, described Bad as "a good movie.
+Extremely irreverent, maybe a little too much so.
+It came out a little harsh.
+All the characters are terrible.
+Nobody's sympathetic.
+But Jed did a very good job, and it's undeniably funny."

 Gene Siskel of the Chicago Tribune gave the film one-and-a-half stars out of four and wrote, "Beware of Andy Warhol's 'Bad.'
-It has very little of the artist's touch ...
-Right away you can see 'Bad' has Warhol-brand bad taste.
+It has very little of the artist's touch … Right away you can see 'Bad' has Warhol-brand bad taste.
 But what it lacks is a strong sense of humor."

 Maurice Yacowar wrote for the St. Catharines Standard, "The basic tone is of an absurd, catastrophic and banal society approached with detachment and understatement.
 Warhol remains one of the truly seminal figures in 1970s culture.
 The film is rich in detail."

-Joe Baltake of the Philadelphia Daily News wrote, "Director Johnson … stresses all the perversity and seediness inherent to the subject matter, adding even further color to it with some deadpan humor and touched of Grand Guignol … and regardless of what you might think of it, you'll have to agree that Carroll Baker's performance is the titanic supporting structure here."
+Joe Baltake of the Philadelphia Daily News wrote, "Director Jed Johnson … stresses all the perversity and seediness inherent to the subject matter, adding even further color to it with some deadpan humor and touched of Grand Guignol.
+His movie is reminiscent of one of Robert Aldrich's "women's movies"—"Autumn Leaves" and "Whatever Happened to Baby Jane?"—gone berserk. ... and regardless of what you might think of it, you'll have to agree that Carroll Baker's performance is the titanic supporting structure here."

-Johnson's mentor Paul Morrissey considered it "a good movie.
-Extremely irreverent, maybe a little too much so.
-It came out a little harsh.
-All the characters are terrible.
-Nobody's sympathetic.
-But Jed did a very good job, and it's undeniably funny."
+Awards

+Tyrrell won the Saturn Award for Best Supporting Actress for her performance at the 5th Saturn Awards in 1978.

+Legacy

+Although Bad was unsuccessful upon its initial release, it has gained a cult following.
+It's the last feature film produced by Warhol and marked the end of his involvement in filmmaking until he acquired the rights to Tama Janowitz's bestselling novel Slaves of New York in 1986, intending to produce the film adaptation before his death.
+Johnson did not direct another film, instead pursuing a career as an antiques dealer and subsequently becoming an interior decorator.